Average ROAS by Industry: The Most Difficult Metric to Measure

 By incorporating CLV into your ROAS calculations, you gain a clearer picture of profitability.
 For instance, a campaign with a lower initial ROAS might still be valuable if it attracts customers who make repeat purchases over time.
 This extended time horizon allows businesses to strike a balance between short-term wins and long-term growth.

-Additionally, CLV-adjusted ROAS helps you make smarter decisions about customer acquisition costs.
+Additionally, CLV-adjusted ROAS helps you make smarter decisions about customer acquisition costs, ensuring a better return on investment.
 Instead of fixating on immediate returns, you can focus on strategies that maximize lifetime profitability.
-For industries like SaaS or subscription services, this approach is particularly effective, ensuring your marketing dollars deliver sustainable results.
+For industries like SaaS or subscription services, this approach is particularly effective, ensuring your marketing dollars deliver sustainable results and a favorable ROAS by industry.

 Strategies to Improve ROAS: What Actions Can You Take?